What Is a DDoS Attack? How It Works, Trends, Types & Mitigation

 Una solución de mitigación DDoS que bloquee los ataques sin afectar el tráfico legítimo es clave.
 Las soluciones que aprovechen el aprendizaje automático y los algoritmos basados en el comportamiento para comprender qué constituye un comportamiento legítimo y bloquear automáticamente los ataques maliciosos son fundamentales.
 Esto aumenta la precisión de la protección y minimiza los falsos positivos.

-Comprehensive Protection Against an Array of Attack Vectors
+Protection Against All Attack Vectors

 Paso 1: alerte a las partes interesadas clave